lechristian/web-exploration/Week 1 - Basics/playing-w-sass/README.md

 - Windows: https://www.npmjs.com/package/bower

 ### Gulp
-- `npm install --global gulp`
+- `npm install -g gulp`

 ## Usage
 #### Yay sass time

-1. Run `npm install`, you might have to run `sudo npm install` if you're on mac
+1. In your terminal `cd` into your project folder
-2. In your terminal `cd` into your project folder
+2. Run `npm install`, you might have to run `sudo npm install` if you're on mac
 3. Run `gulp` in terminal
 4. Should be ready now.
 Go to your browser and go to `http://localhost:8000`